luisfpereira/firedrake-shape/README.md

 docker build -t firedrake-shape .
 ```

-Note: the repos hosted under `luisfpereira` are frozen versions of `firedrake` and its ecosystem.
+Note: the repos hosted under `luisfpereira` are frozen versions of `firedrake` ecosystem.

 One of the docker images has a jupyter notebook entry point.
 To install it: